 The Convention on the Rights of the Child (CRC)

-• to survival – to basic healthcare, peace and security;
+• survival – to basic healthcare, peace and security;

 Every five years, each country must provide a progress report to the Committee on the Rights of the Child.
-This Committee is based in Geneva and monitors each country’s efforts to guarantee the rights laid out in the Convention.
+The Committee is based in Geneva and it monitors each country’s efforts to guarantee the rights laid out in the Convention.

-After considering Thailand’s latest reports, delivered in 2012, the Committee noted many successes in setting up legislation and state structures for the protection of children and their rights.
+After considering Thailand’s latest report in 2012, the Committee noted many successes, including setting up legislation and state structures for the protection of children and their rights.
 But the Committee also highlighted a number of areas of concern and recommendation, including:

 • protecting the rights of asylum seeking and refugee children;

 • ensuring full and effective implementation of national legislation;